Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/number.rst

 Incremental Steps
    To change the value in unit steps, click :kbd:`LMB` on the small triangles (only available on first field type).
-   You can also hold :kbd:`Ctrl` and scroll the mouse wheel up or down while hovering over the field.
+   You can also use :kbd:`Ctrl-Wheel` while hovering over the field to edit the value.
 Dragging
    To change the value with mouse, hold down :kbd:`LMB` and drag to left or right.